Macarse/scala-android-libs/README.md

 Installation
 ------------

-Just [download][apk] the apk and install it on your rooted phone / emulator and follow the instructions.
+Just [download][apk] the apk and install it on your rooted phone and follow the instructions.
 In the process the program will try to execute several commands with 'su' so this has to be enabled for your Android distribution.

+You have to restart your phone afterwards or at least kill the `servicemanager` process.
+This will dexopt and cache the newly added libraries.

 Usage
 -----